CS5600Group1/Project2_Group1_CS5600/README.md

 **Changfeng Wang:**

-- Wrote the `main` function, including command-line argument parsing and the thread creation/joining loop.
+- Wrote the `main` function, including the thread creation/joining loop.

 - Implemented the turnaround time calculation and final performance reporting.

-- Designed and ran the specific test cases for balanced loads and high contention.
+- Designed and ran the specific test cases.

 **Tianyu Ma:**